ChickenTenders2/FoodLink/README.md

 - Click the Shopping List tile, or the Shopping List button in the Navigation bar.
 - Click the 'Add Item' button to add items manually by entering the name and quantity.
 - Click 'Add to Shopping List' to add items from suggestions.
-- Mark items as bough by clicking '✔'.
+- Mark items as bought by clicking '✔'.
 - Remove items from list by clicking '🗑' or clicking the 'Clear Shopping List' to clear all items.

 ### 9. Notifications
 - Click the 🔔 icon of the top right of the navigation bar to view unread notifications.
-- Notifcation include:
+- Notifications include:
     - Expiring Food
-    - Fidge Temperature/Humidity
+    - Fridge Temperature/Humidity
     - Support messages on reported items
 - Click on notification to mark it as read.

 ### 10. Email Notification
-- Enable via settings to recieve notifications when:
+- Enable via settings to receive notifications when:
     - Items are about to expire or have expired.
     - Fridge temperature/humidity is abnormal.
-    - Report has been resolved by admin.
+    - Report has been resolved by an admin.

 ### 11. Recipes
 Add a recipe: